Valle dei Templi: Temple of Concordia

 Due to its good state of preservation, the Temple of Concordia is ranked amongst the most notable edifices of the Greek civilization existing today.
 Notably the UNESCO symbol alludes to this temple's six column facade.
-It has a peristasis of 6 x 13 columns built over a basement of 39.44 x 16.91 m; each Doric column has twenty grooves and a slight entasis, and is surmounted by an architrave with triglyphs and metopes; also perfectly preserved are the tympani.
+It has a peristasis of 6 × 13 columns built over a basement of 39.44 × 16.91 m; each Doric column has twenty grooves and a slight entasis, and is surmounted by an architrave with triglyphs and metopes; also perfectly preserved are the tympani.
 The cella, preceded by a pronaos, is accessed by a single step; also existing are the pylons with the stairs which allowed to reach the roof and, over the cella's walls and in the blocks of the peristasis entablature, the holes for the wooden beam of the ceiling.
 The exterior and the interior of the temple were covered by polychrome stucco.
 The upper frame had gutters with lion-like protomes, while the roof was covered by marble tiles.

 When the temple was turned into a church the entrance was moved to the rear, and the rear wall of the cella was destroyed.
 The spaces between the columns were closed, while 12 arched openings were created in the cella, in order to obtain a structure with one nave and two aisles.
 The pagan altar was destroyed and sacristies were carved out in the eastern corners.
 The sepultures visible inside and outside the temple date to the High Middle Age.

-Temple of Hera Lacinia
+Temple of "Hera"

-This temple was constructed on a mostly artificial spur.
+This temple lies at the easternmost end of the ridge and is built on a huge artificial terrace.
 It dates to c.
-450 BC, measuring 38.15 x 16.90 m: it is in Doric style, peripteros six columns wide by thirteen long, preceded by a pronaos and opisthodomos.
-The basement has four steps.
+450 BC, measuring 38.15 × 16.9 m: it is in Doric style, peripteros six columns wide by thirteen long, preceded by a pronaos and opisthodomos.
+The base has four steps.

 Current remains (including anastylosis from the 18th century onwards) consist of the front colonnade with parts of the architrave and of the frieze.
 Only fragments of the other three sides survive, with few elements of the cella.
 The building was damaged in the fire of 406 BC and restored in Roman times, with the substitution of marble tiles with ones of clay, and the addition of a steep rise in the area where today can be seen the remains of the altar.

 Nearby are arcosolia and other sepultures from Byzantine times, belonging to the late 6th century AD renovation of the Temple of Concordia into a Christian church.